 Five years following his loss Swaim was selected by then-President Harry Truman to be his nominee for a seat on the U.S. Court of Appeals for the Seventh Circuit.
 Appointed during the court recess in November 1949, Swaim was confirmed by the senate in February 1950 and took his seat that month.
 He would serve on the court until his death in Chicago, Illinois on July 30, 1957 at age 66, and was subsequently memorialized as:

 "A simple, forthright man of high ideals, a man of gentle power, tolerant, but with the strength of his convictions.
 He was intellectually honest.
 He had the common touch.
 It was part of him.
 He never lost these qualities even while serving in high places.

 Judge Swaim (pictured left) at the Columbus Day dinner celebration at Indianapolis, 1939.

-Following his death Judge Swaim was interred at Indianapolis's famed Crown Hill Cemetery, and was survived by his wife Clara and two children.
-Clara Swaim survived her husband by twenty one years, dying in August 1978 and was interred at the same cemetery as her husband.
+Following his death, Judge Swaim was interred at Indianapolis's famed Crown Hill Cemetery and was survived by his wife Clara and two children.
+Clara Swaim survived her husband by twenty-one years, dying in August 1978 and was interred in the same cemetery as her husband.